1. Product Summary of Potassium Fluoride

 Exposure Potential

-Exposure limits for potassium bifluoride (per OSHA, ACGIH, and other agencies) are listed as the “fluoride” content rather than as KBF specifically.
-Please consult the Safety Data Sheet for information concerning exposure limits.
+Exposure Limits: Exposure limits for potassium bifluoride (per OSHA, ACGIH, and other agencies) are listed based on "fluoride" content rather than specifically for KBF.
+Safety Data Sheets should be consulted for information regarding specific exposure limits.

-Consumer Exposure to Products Containing Potassium Fluoride Solution - Solvay Fluorides, LLC does not sell potassium fluoride solution directly to consumers although it may be used in some consumer cleaning products.
-The user should use these products in strict adherence with the manufacturer’s use and/or label instructions.
+Consumer Exposure: While Solvay Fluorides, LLC does not directly sell potassium fluoride solution to consumers, it may be present in some consumer cleaning products.
+Users are advised to follow the manufacturer's usage instructions and label recommendations when handling such products.

 For additional information concerning potassium fluoride solution emergency response procedures,please consult the Safety Data Sheet.